 Alexandria is making great strides with investment in new transit corridors and “complete streets” with bike lanes, better sidewalks, and safer crossings.
 More bike lanes, in particular, will help support the growing number of people who bike to work and around town, including those using Alexandria’s new Capital Bikeshare stations.
 Redevelopment plans are in place for Braddock Metro, Potomac Yard, the Beauregard Corridor, and parts of the Eisenhower Valley.
 With the continued attractiveness of the city, Alexandria is also seeking to partner with developers to preserve and expand the supply of affordable housing.

-The new Potomac Yard plan improves upon an older plan while maintaining the walkable grid of streets, adding the Route 1 transit corridor (either Bus Rapid Transit or Streetcar) and potentially relocating the future Metro station to a site closest to the areas of highest planned density.
+Alexandria continues to partner with the community in creating transit-oriented plans for a number of areas in the city.
+Plans are underway for redevelopment of Landmark Mall into a walkable, mixed use community to include a new NOVA Alexandria Hospital, a transit station, and affordable housing.
+In addition, plans for Potomac Yard, Braddock Metro, Eisenhower East and Beauregard as coming to fruition.
+In Potomac Yard we see new development and a walkable grid of streets, the Potomac Yard Metroway, and new Metro station under construction.
 The Braddock Road Metro neighborhood plan is already resulting in new residential and retail projects transforming an area of warehouses into a revitalized community with public spaces and parks, and pedestrian and bicycle-friendly streets.
 The Eisenhower East plan is expanding upon the Carlyle redevelopment and bringing new residents and retail life to the area.